AfiyaAyman/Task-Grouping-for-Automated-Multi-Task-Machine-Learning-via-Task-Affinity-Prediction/ReadMe.md

 --------------------------------------------------------------------------------------------------
 grouping_with_affinity_predictor: Contains scripts for Task-Affinity Predictor (Quick_Reject_Class.py), Randomized Search with Quick Reject Implementation (*_QR.py)

-**Dataset**: Contains all benchmarks data and some datafiles for all the scripts to run without error in separate subdirectories
+**Dataset**: Contains all benchmarks data and some datafiles for all the scripts to run without error in separate subdirectories--skipping here due to data-size.
+Read paper on details.

 **DataPrep**: Contains separate scripts to prepare data for baseline approach and Randomized Search with Quick Reject